 So, you have a great idea for an ecommerce business, you’ve figured out your business plan, and you’re working on your website.
 There’s a lot that goes into preparing an ecommerce website launch, so how do you know when yours is ready?
-Going through this ecommerce checklist can help.
+Going through this ecommerce checklist (and watching our video) can help.

 1. Choose an ecommerce platform